lottehime/ACNH-Pattern-Research/README.md

 # ACNH-Pattern-Research
 Research on ACNH pattern data for fixing some save editor bugs.
-This is in reference to: https://github.com/lottehime/NHSE
+This is in reference to fork: https://github.com/lottehime/NHSE

 ### What is it?